assemblysoft/AssemblySoft.WonkaBuild/README.md

 # WonkaBuild

-## Web client for running, viewing and managing DevOps tasks
+## Web Client for managing the output and history of DevOps projects

 ![Alt text](thumb.png?raw=true "User Interface for Wonka Build Web site")